 heartbeat.
 The experience of palpitations is often described differently by

 different people.
-Some people report a vague "fluttering" in their chest or the
+Some people report a vague "fluttering" in their chests or the

-feeling of a "skipped beat," while others note a "pounding sensation" or feel
+feeling of a "skipped beat."
+Others note a "pounding sensation" or feel

-that their hearts are "jumping out of their chest."
+that the heart is "jumping out of my chest."
 Palpitations are rarely

 What are the different types of palpitations?